Skip to content

 Scratch Orgs

-Scratch orgs are ephemeral, fully configurable Salesforce environments created from a definition file.
+Scratch orgs are ephemeral, fully configurable environments created from a definition file.
 They are central to modern Salesforce DX development.

 When to Use Scratch Orgs